-Together, we have built six community halls so far.
-A seventh is under construction in Edlangeni and another in Ntontozi is planned for 2019.
-The first three were single-structure buildings but we now build halls flanked by two smaller rooms to house a preschool and a community library.
+Together, we have built seven community halls to date.
+The four newer buildings have a central hall flanked by two smaller rooms to house a preschool and a community library.

-We endeavour to drive social change for women, families and communities through economic empowerment empower, with training on financial literacy and micro-enterprise.
+We endeavour to drive social change for women, families and communities through economic empowerment , with training in financial literacy and small business management.